 - What are your strengths and how do you use them when planning an event or working for an event planner?

-- What area(s) of event planning do you need more improvement in or training?
+- What area(s) of event planning do you need more improvement or training in?

 - How do you handle a situation when things don’t go as planned?

 - What makes you love coming to work everyday (or for each event)?

 - Describe a time when you were asked to do something you weren’t trained to do.
 How did you handle it?